Free delivery for purchases over 50 EUR

 Reflecting on the question of how to wash linen, it is important to note that high-quality linen can be machine-washed and hand-washed equally.

-The main and most important rule of getting stains out of linen is to do it as soon as possible.
+The main and most important rule for getting stains out of linen is to do it as soon as possible.
 In this case – every minute matters as the stain is absorbed deep into the fiber, making removal a difficult and annoying task.
 Considering the question of how to remove stains from linen, it is important to mention that stains like sweat can easily be removed by a washing machine without any specific additions.
 Less common types of stains could require some extra effort.

 It is not hard to understand that one of linen’s best qualities is fast drying which makes linen even a greater choice of material for daily use.
 However, the concern – does linen shrink in a dryer – is still one of the most common questions we get from clients interested in linen care.